HeardLibrary/digital-scholarship/script/python/structure.md

 # Iterating using "for"

 Python has several ways to control the flow through a script.
-We've already seen how if...else... can be used to make choices.
+We've already seen how `if...else...` can be used to make choices.
 Another very common task is to repeat some code multiple times.
 For example, suppose we want to do something with every item in a list.
-A list is *iterable*, meaning that you can step through the list and operate on items in the sequence.
+A list is *iterable*, meaning that you can step through the list and operate on each of the items in the sequence.
 Here's an example:

 ```
 basket = ['apple', 'orange', 'banana', 'lemon', 'lime']